rubayat-uw/Environment-Monitoring-Station/README.md

 # Environment-Monitoring-Station
-Environment Monitoring Station for observing different characteristics of a Soil Cell
+Environment Monitoring Station for observing different characteristics of a Soil Cell.

 ## Description of the project
-WriteMultipleFields in ThingSpeak
+WriteMultipleFields in ThingSpeak.
+Writes values to fields 1,2,3,4,5,6,7,8 in a single ThingSpeak update every 60 seconds.

-Writes values to fields 1,2,3,4,5,6,7,8 and status in a single ThingSpeak update every 60 seconds.
+## Hardware:
-Hardware: Arduino MKR WiFi 1010, Arduino MRK ENV, DS18B20.
+Arduino MKR WiFi 1010, Arduino MRK ENV, DS18B20.

-!!!
-IMPORTANT - Modify the secrets.h file for this project with your network connection and ThingSpeak channel details. !!!
+**!!!
+IMPORTANT - Modify the secrets.h file for this project with your network connection and ThingSpeak channel details. !!!**

 Note:
 - Requires WiFiNINA library